 - Seltzer water

-3 Add mint leaves: Stir in the mint leaves and boil for a minute more.
-Remove from heat and let cool for 30 minutes.
+Stir in the mint leaves and boil for a minute more.
+Remove from heat and let cool for at least 30 minutes.

-4 Strain mint leaves, chill syrup: Strain out the mint leaves and pour the vinegar simple syrup into a jar.
-Chill until ready to make soda.
+Strain out the mint leaves and pour the vinegar simple syrup into a jar.
+Chill until ready to use.